Zumbala/jerriepelser.com/content/blog/2018-06-28-communicate-status-background-job-signalr.md

 You get the idea.
 This is not a perfect application.
 It merely demonstrates how you can use SignalR for something other than your typical chat application.
 Feel free to use the techniques I described here as you please.

+You can read my next blog post to see how to [change the application's Favicon based on the status of the background job](/blog/change-favicon-application-state).

 Source code is available at [https://github.com/jerriepelser-blog/signalr-long-running](https://github.com/jerriepelser-blog/signalr-long-running).